oxyppgyn/Portfolio/README.md

 <img align="right" src="https://github.com/oxyppgyn/Portfolio/blob/main/Images/Self.png" alt="Me :)" width="275"/>
 <p>My name is Tanner Hammond and I'm currently a student at Ohio University studying Environmental Geography with minors in Biological Sciences and Plant & Environmental Biology.
 I am also pursuing a certificate in Geographic Information Science.</p>
 <p>Research topics I'm interested in include population ecology, restoration ecology, biogeography, invasive species management, citizen science data usage, and cultural-natural resource management.</p>
-<p>I've previously worked for the Ross County Park District as a trail intern and at the National Park Service (Hopewell Culture National Historical Park) as a biological science aid.
+<p>I've previously worked for the Ross County Park District as a trail intern (Summer 2022) and at the National Park Service (Hopewell Culture National Historical Park) as a biological science aid (Summer 2023).
 I'm currently working on improving my skills with GIS, python, and species identification.
 My current projects focus on using data created by the National Park Service and the usage of trail cameras and associated sampling techniques.<p/>

 # Project Directory
 ## Academic Projects